Tips & Tricks (Updated: 6/1/2026)

 When multiple configuration files exist:

-~/.claude.json ← Global (shared across all projects)
+~/.claude/settings.json ← User (shared across all projects)

 .claude/settings.json ← Project (git-managed)